 - Clinician need time to write up notes

 - A limited resource should be used with care

 - Serious illness may be missed

-If you are confronted by a serious problem such as difficulty breathing, severe chest pain, severe bleeding etc, call an ambulance immediately (Tel: 999) before calling the surgery for extra help.
+If you are confronted by a serious problem such as difficulty breathing, severe chest pain, severe bleeding, signs of a stroke or sepsis, call an ambulance immediately (Tel: 999) before calling the surgery for extra help.